DiegoProvencio/AdventOfCode_2025/README.md

 # 🎄 Advent of Code 2025 – Solutions

 This repository contains my solutions to the **Advent of Code 2025** challenges.
-I'm still fairly new to competitive programming, so please don’t judge too harshly.
+I'm still fairly new to competitive programming, so please don’t judge too harshly.<br>
 This repo is part of my learning journey, and I’m here to improve one puzzle at a time.

 ---